awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 No\.
 Cloud security at AWS is the highest priority\.
 Past a certain point \(usually one year\), the Kubernetes community stops releasing common vulnerabilities and exposures \(CVE\) patches and discourages CVE submission for unsupported versions\.
 This means that vulnerabilities specific to an older version of Kubernetes might not even be reported\.
 This leaves clusters exposed with no notice and no remediation options in the event of a vulnerability\.
 Given this, Amazon EKS doesn't allow control planes to stay on a version that reached end of extended support\.

 **Is there additional cost to get extended support?**
-Yes, there will be additional cost for Amazon EKS clusters running in extended support\.
-Pricing details will be announced before general availability of extended support in early 2024\.
+Yes, there is additional cost for Amazon EKS clusters running in extended support\.
+For pricing details, see [Amazon EKS extended support for Kubernetes version pricing](http://aws.amazon.com/blogs/containers/amazon-eks-extended-support-for-kubernetes-versions-pricing/) on the AWS blog\.

 **What is included in extended support?**
 Amazon EKS clusters in Extended Support receive ongoing security patches for the Kubernetes control plane\.
 Additionally, Amazon EKS will release patches for the Amazon VPC CNI, `kube-proxy`, and CoreDNS add\-ons for Extended Support versions\.
-Amazon EKS will also release patches for AWS\-published Amazon EKS optimized AMIs for Amazon Linux and Bottlerocket, as well as Amazon EKS Fargate nodes for those versions\.
+Amazon EKS will also release patches for AWS\-published Amazon EKS optimized AMIs for Amazon Linux, Bottlerocket, and Windows, as well as Amazon EKS Fargate nodes for those versions\.
 All clusters in Extended Support will continue to get access to technical support from AWS\.

 **Are there any limitations to patches for non\-Kubernetes components in extended support?**
-While Extended Support covers all of the Kubernetes specific components from AWS, it will only provide support for AWS\-published Amazon EKS optimized AMIs for Amazon Linux and Bottlerocket at all times\.
+While Extended Support covers all of the Kubernetes specific components from AWS, it will only provide support for AWS\-published Amazon EKS optimized AMIs for Amazon Linux, Bottlerocket, and Windows at all times\.
 This means, you will potentially have newer components \(such as OS or kernel\) on your Amazon EKS optimized AMI while using Extended Support\.
 For example, once Amazon Linux 2 reaches the [end of its lifecycle in 2025](https://aws.amazon.com/amazon-linux-2/faqs/), the Amazon EKS optimized Amazon Linux AMIs will be built using a newer Amazon Linux OS\.
 Amazon EKS will announce and document important support lifecycle discrepancies such as this for each Kubernetes version\.